ninewise/dissertation/introduction/chapter.md

 functions in respectively the EBI enzyme database [@alcantara], the Gene Ontology [@ashburner] and the InterPro database [@blum].

+For instance, Uniprot Entry Q9DF66 is the "Snake venom serine protease 3" protein.
+It is annotated with Taxon ID 242841, which is Protobothrops jerdonii or the Jerdon's pitviper.
+It's linked to EC number `EC3.4.21.-`, a classifier for all serine endopeptidases (part of enzymes acting on peptide bonds).
+The GO numbers are from two of the three available types (excluding a biological process annotation).
+`GO:0004252` refers to a molecular function, serine-type endopeptidase activity, similar to the EC number. `GO:0005576` refers to a cellular component, the location relative to cellular structures in which a gene performs a function.
+This particular GO term means the function is performed in an extracellular region (the thing the snake is biting). `GO:0090729` is also a molecular function: the more general "toxin activity".
+Finally, the cross-referenced InterPro entries are `IPR009003﻿` (Peptidase S1, PA clan), `IPR043504﻿` (Peptidase S1, PA clan, chymotrypsin-like fold), `IPR001314﻿` (Peptidase S1A, chymotrypsin family), `IPR001254﻿` (Serine proteases, trypsin domain) and `IPR018114﻿` (Serine proteases, trypsin family, histidine active site).

 This three-form-two-step process is called the central dogma of molecular biology.
 Most organisms follow these steps, but for instance some bacteria blend the transcription and translation into a single step,